 This is great for more casual writers.
 Someone like a high school student or a non-writing employee could make great use of this.

-By activating Grammarly’s browser add-on, they can communicate effectively through email.
+By activating Grammarly’s Chrome add-on, they can communicate effectively through email.
 It’s always embarrassing when you go back and forth with a colleague or client and realize afterwards that your copy is full of missed typos.

 Furthermore, Grammarly’s mobile apps and browser add ons can police your text message conversations, Facebook messages, and tweets, ensuring that you’re not sending off some humiliating autocorrected mess to a special someone.